For The Record

 21. “But they were enthusiastic.
 After 9–11, the government’s priorities changed, and many agents were reassigned to counterterrorism.
 While some agents I’d worked with in the past had resented such reassignment, or even seen it as a demotion, Mark’s and Dave’s motivation and willingness to learn were sky-high.
 Working with such a team was an exhilarating experience for me.
 Although it was very labor-intensive.
 I only had to say a thing once and they’d look into it immediately.
 I’d never been involved with an investigation like this before, where the agents would take into consideration practically every word that came out of my mouth.
 For years I’d been used to hearing that my leads would be ‘forwarded,’ ‘looked into,’ and ‘considered’—attitudes that many a time led investigations nowhere.
 With Green Quest—not just with Mark and Dave and Marcy, but with the whole team—the story was completely different.
 They took seriously the religiously everything relating to it.”
 (Ibid.; p.
 321.)

 22. Note that much of Rita’s research was gleaned from public sources.
 “It had become clear to me that SAR had been investigated by the government many times.
 OFAC had information on it, so did the FBI, and other agencies had also noticed that something fishy was going on at 555 Grove Street, Herndon, Virginia.
 But none of those agencies were able to tie the SAAR network to terrorism.
 The suspicions were there, but the investigations didn’t lead anywhere.
 Until I got involved, that is.
 Using only public records, I studied and researched and spent long nights and weekends delving deeper and deeper, until I put it all together, I made the connection and found the missing link between SAAR and terrorism.
 When Green Quest, with my guidance, looked deeper and used sources Ii had no access to, they were able to substantiate my findings.
 They told me that my information, combined with the backup of the classified information they had, provided solid grounds for investigation.
 They said that the stuff I couldn’t see was better than I’d every imagined.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 They, too, were becoming terrorist hunters.”
 (Ibid.; pp. 321–322.)

 23. “From the kinds of questions Dave and Mark were asking me, I realized that they were working on a search warrant.
 Mark said that they were making significant progress with the investigation but had encountered serious problems when they tried to convince the U.S. attorney that the residences of some of the individuals linked to 555 Grove needed to be searched in addition to 555 itself.
 I’d explained to Green Quest that searching 555 alone would be insufficient; that examining the individuals involved in the network of companies—who incorporated what and with whom—was critical; and that the government had to investigate these individuals at least as carefully as the material at 555.
 But it seemed that the U.S. attorney found it highly unusual to search the residences of the directors of the companies, and therefore he requested more evidence before he’d authorize the search warrants.”
 (Ibid.; p.
 322.)